matteobisardi/SeqEvol/README.md

 * `extract_params(path_params::AbstractString)` :

 returns the fields `h` and couplings `J` written in the file `params_path`, i.e. the [bmDCA](https://arxiv.org/abs/2109.04105) parameters of the correponding protein family.
 Two parameter files are provided in the SI of the article for the PFAM families `PF00583` and `PF13354`.
-The files can be quite large, depending on the PFAM domain length `N`, up to hundrends of Mb.
+The files can be quite large, depending on the PFAM domain length `N`, up to Gigabytes.
 Hence, this function allows to read the parameters only once, and use them as input for `evolMSA()`.

-* `evolMSA(output_path::AbstractString, params::Tuple{Array{Float64, 2}, Array{Float64, 4}}, wt_path::AbstractString;
-*  steps, nseq, T, wt_name)`:
+* `evolMSA(output_path::AbstractString, params::Tuple{Array{Float64, 2}, Array{Float64, 4}}, wt_path::AbstractString; steps, nseq, T, wt_name)`:

 writes a MSA of evolved sequences in `output_path`.
 Takes as input the DCA parameters `params` obtained with `extract_params()` and the DNA wildtype path `wt_path`.
 Optionally, instead of `params`, the parameters path can be input directly, this is convenient only in case the function is used once.